Information we collect.

 - Change of control:

-- We may transfer to a third party your personal information as an asset that is part of a merger, acquisition, bankruptcy, or other transaction subject to certain requirements described in the CCPA.
+- We may transfer to a third party your personal information as an asset that is part of a merger, acquisition, bankruptcy, or other transaction subject to certain requirements described in the Applicable Data Privacy Laws.

 We are unable to process opt-out requests across devices or the Apps for advertising services described herein.
-For example, if you opt out on your browser, we are not able to honor that request if you are using one of our Apps due to our practices and the limitations described above.
-Please see below on how to opt out across devices.
+For example, if you opt-out on your browser, we are not able to honor that request if you are using one of our Apps due to our practices and the limitations described above.

 Exercising access, data portability and deletion rights